Skip to content

 Currently, Sheaf is essentially a functional layer for model description, inspired by Clojure, and delegating numerical execution to XLA via JAX.

-- It offers a more mathematical and readable syntax for describing forward passes than most PyTorch code.
+• It offers a more mathematical and readable syntax for describing forward passes than most JAX and PyTorch code.

-- It provides a high density of context for agent-like systems.
+• It provides a high density of context for agent-like systems, which is a novelty

-- It makes observability a first-class concern, through explicit traces and guards.
+• It makes observability a first-class concern, through the trace and guard modes.

 These are real advantages, but they are also narrow.
 Much of Sheaf v1’s value proposition is framed around Python interoperability: low boilerplate, easy integration, seamless use alongside existing JAX code.

-If Python is still responsible for initialization, data loading, training loops, checkpointing, and orchestration, then Sheaf is just "yet another layer" to hide the underlying noise instead of removing it.
-It adds to the problem instead of addressing it at the root.
+If Python remains responsible for initialization, data loading, training loops, checkpointing, and orchestration, then Sheaf is just "yet another layer" to hide the underlying noise instead of removing it.
+It adds bloat instead of addressing it at the root.

 Envisioning Sheaf v2

-The real value of Sheaf lies in what happens when Python is removed from the loop.
+The real value of Sheaf lies in what happens when Python can be removed from the loop.
 Sheaf 1.2, releasing this week, is a step forward in this direction.
-A lot of boilerplate, imperative code has been added, even "functionally impure" forms I was initially reluctant to implement such as a do and while.
+A lot of boilerplate and imperative code has been added, even functionally impure forms I was initially reluctant to implement such as a do and while.
 All examples are now standalone and can do weight loading, checkpointing and training.

 But Sheaf remains a DSL on top of Python.

 The main goal for the next major release is to break free from Python.
 To achieve this, the plan is to emit StableHLO and let IREE lower it to Linalg, where Enzyme-MLIR can apply compile-time differentiation.
-This avoids reinventing autodiff: existing MLIR infrastructure handles it.
+This avoids reinventing the most difficult part: autodiff.
+Existing MLIR infrastructure will handle it.

 Why IREE and not XLA?
-XLA is too embedded in JAX's ecosystem.
-IREE is more modular, and while it depends on LLVM for compilation, LLVM isn't required at runtime for inference or training.
+XLA is too embedded in JAX's ecosystem, and thus Python, from which I want to get rid.
+IREE is more modular, and while it depends on LLVM for compilation, LLVM is not required at runtime for inference or training.
 I am fine with having LLVM part of the SDK, as long as it's not part of the runtime.

-Moving to StableHLO and IREE will not be just an optimization but potentially the game changing aspect of Sheaf v2: on-device training.
+Moving to StableHLO and IREE will not be just an optimization but potentially the game changing aspect of Sheaf v2: on-device training, if I manage to keep the framework in the "TinyML" territory, like TinyGrad, but free of Python.

-With v2, a Sheaf model is shipped as both .shf files and optional .vmfb files.
-Sheaf files contains orchestration code (dataset paths, checkpointing configuration, I/O, logging) and is the source of truth.
-The optional .vmfb files contain compiled training computation (forward pass, backward pass, optimizer updates).
+With v2, a model will ship as both .shf files and optional .vmfb files.
+Sheaf files will contain orchestration code (dataset paths, checkpointing configuration, I/O, logging) as the source of truth.
+The optional .vmfb files will contain compiled training computation (forward pass, backward pass, optimizer updates).

-The (use ) directive becomes intelligent: if a compiled file exists for the import, it runs it on the IREE runtime.
+The (use ...) directive will become smarter: if a compiled file exists for the import, it runs it on the IREE runtime.
 Otherwise, it runs the interprated Sheaf file.
+I definitely will want a clean syntax with zero decorator, the opposite of what I have to suffer with Python.

-sheaf-parser.so: parser (~2MB)sheaf-interpreter.so: orchestration (NCCL/Gloo for distributed training, I/O for datasets/checkpoints, debug & trace)iree-runtime.a: VMFB execution (~1MB)
+• sheaf-interpreter.so: orchestration (NCCL/Gloo for distributed training, I/O for datasets and checkpoints, debug & trace)

-Unlike PyTorch Mobile, which only supports inference, the VMFB also supports training.
-A robot, satellite, or edge device can then train locally without Python, TorchInductor or XLA.
-The same architecture also scales industrially via SLURM or Terraform (using K8S is asking for overhead).
-The interpreter handles gradient communication (NCCL all-reduce or Gloo, I will PoC that later) while the scheduler orchestrates worker processes.
+Unlike PyTorch Mobile, which only supports inference, the VMFB will also support training.
+A robot, a satellite, or edge device can then train locally without Python, TorchInductor or XLA.

 What's next

 Sheaf 1.2 is coming this week, but I am already thinking heavily about Sheaf v2, notably about how to implement the parser and compiler.
 Should I write them in C++ or Rust?
-We want to stay interoperable with Python for data preprocessing: how will we design the Python FFI?
+Should Sheaf remain interoperable with Python for data preprocessing?
+If so, how will I design the FFI?

 Should Sheaf emit pure StableHLO, or inject higher-level structured ops for better optimization?
 How will I handle differentiation for the interpreter?
 How deeply should the compiler integrate with IREE's lowering pipeline?